w11k/Tydux/README.md

 **Create the commands:**

 Commands are grouped within a class and can alter the state via `this.state`.
-Only the direct field members of the state object can be changed, not the attributes of nested object.
+You can manipulate nested properties of the state.

 ```
 export class TodoCommands extends Commands<TodoState> {